 Was December 25 the date of Christ's birth?
 The Greek Orthodox church thinks so.

-6. The star of Bethlehem is an excellent movie on the astronomical view of the star. https://youtu.be/55VRdLnkvDw
+7. The Star of Bethlehem is an excellent movie featuring the star's astronomical view. https://youtu.be/55VRdLnkvDw

 Playlist of videos that will go step by step